 The long-term oxygen therapy market and the non-invasive ventilator market are highly competitive industries.
-We compete with a number of manufacturers and distributors of portable oxygen concentrators, as well as providers of other long-term oxygen therapy solutions such as home delivery of oxygen tanks or cylinders, stationary concentrators, transfilling concentrators, and liquid oxygen.
-In the non-invasive ventilator market, we compete with manufacturers and distributors of other portable non-invasive ventilators, as well as HME providers that supply these products.
+We compete with a number of manufacturers and distributors of portable oxygen concentrators (POCs), as well as providers of other long-term oxygen therapy solutions such as home delivery of oxygen tanks or cylinders, stationary concentrators, transfilling concentrators, and liquid oxygen.
+In the non-invasive ventilator market, we compete with manufacturers and distributors of other portable non-invasive ventilators, as well as home medical equipment (HME) providers that supply these products.

-Our significant manufacturing competitors are Respironics (a subsidiary of Koninklijke Philips N.V.), Invacare Corporation, Caire Medical (subsidiary of NGK Spark Plug), DeVilbiss Healthcare (a subsidiary of Drive Medical), O2 Concepts, Precision Medical, Resmed, Gas Control Equipment (subsidiary of Colfax), Breathe Technologies, Inc. (recently announced to be acquired by Hill-Rom Holdings, Inc.), Breas Medical, Ventec Life Systems, Covidien, and Nidek Medical.
-Additional competitors have also preannounced upcoming product launches of portable oxygen concentrators including 3B Medical, SysMed, and Bellascura.
+Our significant manufacturing competitors are Respironics (a subsidiary of Koninklijke Philips N.V.), Invacare Corporation, Caire Medical (subsidiary of NGK Spark Plug), DeVilbiss Healthcare (a subsidiary of Drive Medical), O2 Concepts, Precision Medical, Resmed, Gas Control Equipment (subsidiary of Colfax), Hill-Rom Holdings, Inc., Breas Medical, Ventec Life Systems, Medtronic, Nidek Medical, and 3B Medical.
+Additional competitors have also pre-announced upcoming product launches of POCs including SysMed and Bellascura.
 Given the relatively straightforward regulatory path in the oxygen therapy and non-invasive ventilator device manufacturing market, we expect that the industry will become increasingly competitive in the future.
 For example, some major competitors have implemented direct-to-consumer sales models, which may increase their competitiveness and sales to patients, and we have recently seen the cost per generated lead trend higher than historical averages that may in part be due to increased competition.
 However, the strategies of these major competitors are currently limited to direct-to-consumer sales and do not include direct-to-consumer rentals where they would be responsible to meet national accreditation and state-by-state licensing requirements and secure Medicare billing privileges.
 Manufacturing companies compete for sales to providers primarily on the basis of price, quality/reliability, financing, bundling, product features, and service.

-For many years, Lincare, Inc. (a subsidiary of the Linde Group), Apria Healthcare, Inc., AdaptHealth Corp., Aerocare Holdings, Inc. and Rotech Healthcare, Inc. have been among the market leaders in providing respiratory therapy products, while the remaining market is serviced by local providers.
+For many years, Lincare, Inc. (a subsidiary of the Linde Group), Apria Healthcare, Inc., AdaptHealth Corp., and Rotech Healthcare, Inc. have been among the market leaders in providing respiratory therapy products, while the remaining market is serviced by local providers.
 Because of reimbursement reductions, we expect more industry consolidation and volatility in ordering patterns based on how providers are restructuring their businesses and their access to capital.
+In addition, providers may reduce or eliminate purchases from us due to our increased focus on building out a physician sales team and pursuing rentals directly, which could be in competition with our providers in the United States.
 Respiratory therapy providers compete primarily on the basis of product features and service, rather than price, since reimbursement levels are established by Medicare and Medicaid, or by the individual determinations of private payors.

 Some of our competitors are large, well-capitalized companies with greater resources than we have.
-As a consequence, they are able to spend more aggressively on product development, marketing, sales and other product initiatives than we can.
+Consequently, they are able to spend more aggressively on product development, marketing, sales and other product initiatives than we can.
 Some of these competitors have:

-- significantly greater name recognition; - established relationships with healthcare professionals, customers and third-party payors; - established distribution networks; - additional lines of products, and the ability to offer rebates or bundle products to offer higher discounts, lower pricing, longer warranties, financing or extended terms, other incentives to gain a competitive advantage; - · greater history in conducting research and development, manufacturing, marketing and obtaining regulatory approval for respiratory device products; and - greater financial and human resources for product development, sales and marketing, and patent litigation.
+- significantly greater name recognition;

+- established relationships with healthcare professionals, customers and third-party payors;

+- · established distribution networks;

+- additional lines of products, and the ability to offer rebates or bundle products to offer higher discounts, lower pricing, longer warranties, financing or extended terms, other incentives to gain a competitive advantage; - · greater history in conducting research and development, manufacturing, marketing and obtaining regulatory approval for respiratory device products; and - greater financial and human resources for product development, sales and marketing, and patent litigation.